London Pavilion

 The London Pavilion is a building on the corner of Shaftesbury Avenue and Coventry Street on the north-east side of Piccadilly Circus in Westminster.
-It is currently a shopping arcade and part of the Trocadero Centre.
+It previously formed part of the Trocadero Centre.

 Early history

 The first building bearing the name, a music hall formed from roofing the yard of the Black Horse Inn, was built in 1859 for Emil Loibl, and Charles Sonnhammer.
 A gallery was constructed for the hall but it could not utilize the full width, because one part of the premises was used by Dr. Kahn's "Delectable Museum of Anatomy".

 Interior of the newly opened London Pavilion Music Hall, 1861.
 Sonnhammer and Loibl are probably the figures in top hats at the front.